-2. Ongoing project: the encyclopedia of the First World War
+2. Now completed: the encyclopedia of the First World War

 I am Section Editor (together with Roger Chickering, Georgetown) for the section "Power" of "1914-1918-online.
 International Encyclopedia of the First World War".

 3. Completed in 2012 and 2013: How fighting ends - a History of Surrender

 I organised in cooperation with Professor Hew Strachan, University of Oxford, and the GHI London, an International conference on the topic: 'How and why fighting ends - a History of Surrender'.
 This conference took place in Leeds in June 2009; 32 top scholars from nine countries were invited to present their research on the topic.
 The outcome is an edited volume on the History of Surrender.
 This book was published in 2012 by Oxford University Press.

 I wrote also a single authored book on surrender, on Military honour and defeat, on fighting to the death in European history.
 The book (in German) (Die Kunst der Niederlage.
 Eine Geschichte der Kapitulation) will be published by CH Beck, Munich, in March 2013.
 Details are here: http://www.chbeck.de/Afflerbach-Kunst-Niederlage/productview.aspx?product=11431202 An Italian translation of this book will be published in mid 2015.

 Among my previous book publications are